pbv-public/partner-sdk-nodejs/README.md

 import { PBVision } from '@pbvision/partner-sdk'

 const pbv = new PBVision(YOUR_API_KEY)
-// you can omit this metadata, or provide it-- whatever you'd like! const optionalMetadata = {
+// you can omit this metadata, or provide some or all of this object-- whatever you'd like! const optionalMetadata = {
   userEmails: [],
   name: 'Dink Championship 2024',